Home

 Peter Fortunato, MFA, CHT Poet & Artist, Novelist, Certified Hypnotherapist, Ordained Minister

 Welcome!
 You’ve found my website.
 On this homepage is basic information about me and my professional services.
-On this site you’ll also find information about my literary activities, a gallery of my artwork, links to my social media platforms, and my occasional blog.
+On this site you’ll also find information about my literary activities, a gallery of my artwork, and links to my social media platforms where I post various material related to all my fields of work.

-My novel, Carnevale, is now available in print and e-book formats.
+My critically acclaimed novel, Carnevale, is available in print and e-book formats.
 Click on this link to my publisher’s website for complete information and easy, on line purchasing: https://www.fomitepress.com/carnevale.html

 PETER FORTUNATO, MFA, CHT